theleagueof/raleway/README.md

 Raleway Fonts
 ====================

+#### Raleway is in the process of migration sources to Glyphs and charset expansion...

 Raleway is an elegant sans-serif typeface family.

 Initially designed by [Matt McInerney](http://blog.matt.cc/) as a [single thin weight](https://github.com/theleagueof/raleway), it was expanded into a 9 weight family by Pablo Impallari and Rodrigo Fuenzalida in 2012 and iKerned by Igino Marini.
 In 2013 the Italics where added.